 My ride to the Royal First lounge.
 Sadly the “Royal First” signage is no longer shown on cart.

 Once back at the lounge, I checked in, inquired about a spa appointment, and then was shown to my own private room.
 Another example of the over the top service provided to First Class passengers.
 On a past trip I was with my wife, and it was extravagant for two of us.
-As a solo traveler, a private room is really extravagant.
+As a solo traveler, a private room is really excessive, but oh well.
 When I used this lounge earlier in this trip, (arriving in Thai F, departing in Thai C), I was seated in the main part of the lounge.

 Smoothie in Thai Royal First Lounge

 The lounge occasionally uses iPad menus, but each time I’ve visited, they had paper menus.
 Given the early hour, I had a little breakfast, but I did look at the whole menu, and was entertained by their cheese selection: